rjplevin/Classes.jl/README.md

 All of these have downsides:

 * Writing out the fields manually creates maintenance challenges since you no longer have a single point of modification.
-Using a macro to emit the common fields solves this problem, but there's still no way to identify the relatedness of the structs that contain these common fields.
+* Using a macro to emit the common fields solves this problem, but there's still no convient way to identify the relatedness of the structs that contain these common fields.
 * Creating a new type for common fields generally involves creating functions to delegate from the outer type to the inner type.
-  This can become annoying if you have multiple levels of nesting.
-Of course you can write forwarding macros to handle this, but this also becomes repetitive and annoying.
+This can become tedious if you have multiple levels of nesting.
+Of course you can write forwarding macros to handle this, but this also becomes repetitive.
 * None of the packages I reviewed seemed to combine the power and simplicity I was after.

-`Classes.jl` provides two short macros, `@class` and `@method` that (I hope) solve this problem in a sufficiently Julian manner to not offend language purists.
+`Classes.jl` provides two macros, `@class` and `@method` that (I hope) solve this problem in a sufficiently Julian manner to not offend language purists.

 ## The @class macro

-* A "class" is a concrete type.
+A "class" is a concrete type with a defined relationship to a hierarchy of automatically generated abstract types.
 The `@class` macro saves the field definitions for each class so that subclasses receive all their parent's fields in addition to those defined locally.
+Inner constructors are passed through unchanged.

-* `Classes.jl` constructs a "shadow" type hierarchy to represent the relationships among the defined classes.
+`Classes.jl` constructs a "shadow" abstract type hierarchy to represent the relationships among the defined classes.
 For each class `Foo`, the abstract type `_Foo_` is defined, where `_Foo_` is a subtype of the abstract type associated with the superclass of `Foo`.

 Given these two class definitions (note that `Class` is defined in `Classes.jl`):